-Command: graphics, graphics, graph-ps, graphpin, graph-hp
+Command: graphics, graph-ps, graphpin, graph-hp

 GRAPHICS allows PrtScr to print graphics screens.
 (CGA/EGA/VGA/MCGA,